chuvalab/analysis_scripts/README.md

-# analisys_scripts
+# Collection of analysis scripts
-Collection of analysis scripts
+A collection of analysis scripts used for various projects by the Chuva group is stored here.